-- 1. Fuel tanks must conform to the following when applicable: - a) Removable fuel tanks such as those used for outboards must have quick disconnect couplers to permit such tanks to be filled at a remote location, away from the boat - b) a fuel tank must be properly grounded.
-It must have a minimum 50 mm (2 inch) diameter spout to fit the fuel tender.
-The spout must be fixed to the boat. - fixed fuel tanks must be properly vented to the outside of the boat c) - d) all fuel tanks must be securely fastened. - 2.
+- 1. Fuel tanks must conform to the following when applicable: - a) Removable fuel tanks such as those used for outboards must have quick disconnect couplers to permit such tanks to be filled at a remote location, away from the boat - b) a fuel tank must be properly grounded. - c) fixed fuel tanks must be properly vented to the outside of the boat - d) all fuel tanks must be securely fastened. - 2.
 Any water outlets exiting from the side of the boat must be directed horizontally or downward. - 3.
 All propeller driven race boats must be equipped with a kill switch to stop the engine if the driver is separated from the boat. - 4.
 For totally enclosed inboard engines the bilge must contain a blower or must be well ventilated. - 5.
 It is recommended that all carburettors or induction inlets have flame arrestors, they should stay on the engine at all times when the engine is running. - 6.
 It is recommended that all moving mechanical parts such as drive shafts, flywheels, belts, pulleys, etc., have a secure cover. - 7.
 All Inboard engine boats and Outboard engine boats, must have a battery isolator switch.
 The switch should be accessible to the racing crew and must be marked by a red triangle 75 mm (3 inches) sides. - 8.
 There should not be any sharp elements or protruding elements in the boat were the crew is seating while racing the boat, as stipulated in Rule 509.09. - 9.
 It is recommended that the steering cables must be made of flexible stainless steel wire with a minimum diameter of 4.7 mm (3/16").
 Production built rack and pinion push-pull steering systems are allowed.
 It is also recommended that the cables run from the steering wheel to the back, in a manner to avoid hitting the race crew if they are pulled to the back in an impact.
-If the steering cables are directly attached to the nozzle of the jet, the cables must run through the middle of the hull. - D-Shackles if used in any section of a steering system must have the original pin removed and replaced by a same size bolt.
+If the steering cables are directly attached to the nozzle of the jet, the cables must run through the middle of the hull. - 10.
+D-Shackles if used in any section of a steering system must have the original pin removed and replaced by a same size bolt.
 The bolt must pass through the shackle so as to enable a nylock nut to be fitted which will be further secured by a lock wire. - 11.
 The use of bull dog clips or wire cramps is banned.